-Discover Pitzhanger’s exciting 2025 exhibitions and exclusive membership offers, blending history with captivating contemporary art.
+Discover Pitzhanger’s exciting 2025 exhibitions together with exclusive membership offers to enjoy them.

 We are excited to share our exhibitions programme for 2025 bringing together contemporary artists whose thought-provoking works engage deeply with themes of identity, justice, memory, and transformation.
 Reflecting our unique mix of historic architecture and contemporary art, this year’s exhibitions promise to captivate, challenge, and inspire.